ms969/ChenSun/Phase2/README.txt

 	show a list of users whose name starts with "Kev"
 	- friendRequests: Shows your pending friend requests.
 	- showFriends: Displays a list of all your friends.

+	- refresh: Refreshes the current "page" as listed in the current path. i.e. a refresh on the homepage will refresh the list of boards.
+	- goto <destination>: Based on your current path, heads to the destination.
+	Can only go forward or backward, or straight back home.
+	For posts, input goto ###.
+	- createBoard <boardname>: Creates a board.
+MUST be at home to do this
+	- createRegion <regionname>: Creates a region.
+MUST be in a board != freeforallboard to do this.
+	- post: goes into "posting" mode.
+MUST be in a board's region or the free for all board to do this command.
+After typing post, type in your content, or type 'cancel' to cancel posting.
+	- reply: goes into "replying" mode.
+MUST be inside a post to do this command.
+	After typing reply, type in your content, or type 'cancel' to cancel posting

 	Admin and SA only command:
 		- regRequests: View all the registration requests in your a cappella